Tips to Get Your Resume Shortlisted For Top Tech Companies

 - Create your resume of only one page (at most two pages if you have more than 10 years of experience).
 A recruiter only takes 10-15 seconds to scan a resume so if your resume is too long, it just takes your best stuff – the stuff that would have made the “one-page cut” – and dilutes it with more mediocre content.
 It doesn’t matter how many years of experience you have, be precise and clear in just a one-page resume.

 - Use a real resume format.
 Don’t create your own — it tends to waste space and look sloppy.
 Use the right template which can have multiple columns (It will help you to showcase all your skillset).
 You can take the help from the link Rachit Jain.

 - If you’re using Microsoft Word to create your resume (which you probably should), use Microsoft Word’s “tables.”
 Just make sure to hide the borders afterward.

-- Mention 3-5 projects, hackathons or open-source profile.
-Projects can be an academic required project or independent projects.
+- Mention 3-5 projects, hackathons or open-source profiles.
+Projects can be academic required projects or independent projects.
 They do not need to be completed or launched either.
 As long as you’ve done a “meaty” amount of work on them, that’s good enough.

 - If you mention some bullets in your resume then keep it short.
 Bullets that are 3 or more lines look like paragraphs and won’t be read.
 Use the word built, created, implemented, designed, architected, optimized in the first line of each bullet.